 ATVs are the most deadly type of off-highway vehicle accounting for 1,643 deaths.
 On average, there are 548 ATV deaths per year.
 In 2020, there were a total of 633 fatalities, surpassing the previous years’ average by nearly 30%.

 The next leading vehicle type by fatalities is ROVs with 635 deaths, UTVs with 56, and 114 unknown (ROV or UTV).
+Combining these categories gives us a total of 805 side-by-side deaths, and an average of 268 side-by-side deaths per year.

 Males are disproportionately represented in OHV-related fatalities.
 Of 2,448 deaths between 2018 and 2020, over 2,000 were males.
 This may likely be due to males taking heavier risks when operating an OHV compared to females.